lambda-linux/baseimage-amzn/README.md

-# A minimal Docker Base Image based on Amazon Linux RPM Packages
+# A minimal Docker Base Image based on Amazon Linux Container Image

 baseimage-amzn is a [Docker](https://www.docker.com) [Base Image](https://docs.docker.com/v1.11/engine/reference/glossary/#base-image) that is configured for use within Docker containers.
-It is based on Amazon Linux RPM packages, plus:
+It is based on [Amazon Linux Container Image](https://aws.amazon.com/blogs/aws/new-amazon-linux-container-image-for-cloud-and-on-premises-workloads/), plus:

  * Modifications for Docker-friendliness.
  * Administration tools that are useful in the context of Docker.